leland-kwong/arpg-love/src/thoughts.md

 **Static modifiers** are applied once and never change.

 **Dynamic modifiers** are applied in response to a message and modify and transform the message output as necessary.

+## GUI code architecture

+- gui component generates a hitbox with hover, click, onChange handlers
+- we do the rendering separately in the `render` method